Track and Field, adaptive

 We'll help prepare you for local National Junior Disability Championships, local high school track meets, USA Track & Field indoor and outdoor meets, and Adaptive Sports USA National Championship.

-The first half of the season starts with inside practice at Bethel University.
-Then, we move outside to the track at Cooper High School.
+The first half of the season starts with inside practice then we move outside to the track.

 All adaptive equipment is provided.
 If you need to borrow a track chair, contact Junior Mamea at Taavasa.Mamea@allina.com